metsos/demi-wicm/README.md

 * [pytricia](https://pypi.python.org/pypi/pytricia) >= 0.9.6
 * [SQLAlchemy](https://pypi.python.org/pypi/SQLAlchemy/1.1.14) ==1.1.14

+### Licence
+This Software is published under Apache 2.0 license.
+Please see the LICENSE file for more details.

 #### Lead Developers

 The following lead developers are responsible for this repository and have admin rights.
 They can, for example, merge pull requests.